 In order to be able to assess the hazard potential, the RL 2014/34/EU and TRBS 2152 categorize hazardous areas correctly.
 Labels ensure that products in potentially explosive atmospheres are conform to the conditions for a safe workplace.
 Equipment and components cannot contain any material, which could cause explosions or release contaminants directly into the environment.
 Release or processing of individual particles can trigger a dangerous reaction.
 DIN EN 1127-1:2011-10 defines suitable planning and production measures to achieve the required safety.

 The RL2006/42/EC and DIN EN 60204: 2010-05 define appropriate measures to protect the workers from electric shock by electrically powered devices.
 In this context, DIN EN 61340-5-1 specifies the basic requirements for handling ESD.
-Depending on the work environment, e.g. the work shoes have to be antistatic and a heat or cold resistant sole.
+Depending on the work environment, e.g. the work shoes have to be antistatic with a heat or cold resistant sole.
 The legal examinations prescribed by law for repeat tests for measuring and control devices in laboratories are carried out after repair and modifications according to DIN VDE 0701-0702 with rated voltages up to AC voltage 1000V/DC voltage 1500V.

 The DIN EN 60335-2-69 is used for safety of electrical devices for domestic use and similar purposes.
 It is also valid for special requirements for power and water vacuum cleaners for commercial use.
 In particular, the insulation is an essential factor, because electric shocks are extremely dangerous and can cause serious damage.
 Therefore, this is necessary to prevent.